pnnguyen58/remitano-share-video/README.md

 ## Getting Started
 This project is a starting point for a Beego application.
 ## Project structure
+- MVC

 ## Features
+- Register: create a user with username and password
+- Login: login with username and password to receive token
+- Share video: share video with authentication
+- List video: get list of videos shared

 ## Tech stack
 - Framework: beego